rjsalamanca/ppl-tracker/README.md

 [X] Hooks not working when working with PrivateRoute Component
    - Checking if still logged in still needs work.
    - Had to rework on providers
-[IP] Errors on pages sometime
+[X] Errors on pages sometime
    - Might be cookie loading error?
    - Issue has to deal with logging in
-[IP] Ability to go to the Login and Register page once logged in.
+[X] Ability to go to the Login and Register page once logged in need to be removed.
+   [X] Restricted Ability to these pages
+   [X] Once we logout we can't access the login page.
+      - Used hooks for a force reload

 ************
 * STYLING: *